 Simplifying Fractions

 Simplifying fractions involves reducing them to their lowest terms.
 This means finding the greatest common divisor (GCD) of the numerator and denominator and dividing both by that number.
-For example, the fraction 75/100 can be simplified by finding the GCD of 75 and 100, which is 25.
-Dividing both the numerator and denominator by 25, we get 3/4.
+Practically speaking, for example, the fraction 75/100 can be simplified by finding the GCD of 75 and 100, which is 25.
+Also, dividing both the numerator and denominator by 25, we get 3/4.
 This is the simplest form of the fraction.
 Simplifying fractions makes them easier to understand and work with.

 Trends and Latest Developments in Fraction and Decimal Usage